redpanda-data/connect/README.md

 [![goreportcard for Jeffail/benthos][goreport-badge]][goreport-url]
 [![Build Status][drone-badge]][drone-url]

 Benthos is a high performance and resilient stream processor, able to connect various [sources][inputs] and [sinks][outputs] in a range of brokering patterns and perform [hydration, enrichments, transformations and filters][processors] on payloads.

-It is easy to deploy and monitor, and ready to drop into your pipeline either as a static binary or a docker image.
+It comes with a [powerful mapping language][bloblang-about], is easy to deploy and monitor, and ready to drop into your pipeline either as a static binary, docker image, or [serverless function][serverless].

 Stream pipelines are defined in a single config file, allowing you to declare connectors and a list of processing stages: